 Dogs can paw for a lot of reasons.
 It’s a really common behavior in dogs.
 It’s also one of the more annoying ones.

-You’ve probably sat around minding your own business, and suddenly there’s a needy little dog pawing at you for attention.
+You’ve probably sat around minding your own business, and suddenly there’s a needy little dog pawing at you, asking you to stop what you’re doing to give him some attention.

 So why is your dog so needy?
 And why does he keep pawing at you?